100 Years of Collecting – Art

 A common assertion among historians is that “art and war are old companions.”
 Jules Andre Smith, one of eight official war artists of the American Expeditionary Forces (AEF), wrote: “When war poses for its picture it will sit with hands folded for those who wish it to, or it will strut with clanking sword, or pose as a mother of mercy, or the invading barbarian, or the valiant hero, or the cringing coward, or better yet, a composite of all of these enveloped in a fury of sound and sight and horror.”

 Though the Museum and Memorial has focused on World War I material culture since the establishment of the collection, it has amassed significant works of art from around the globe.
 Percy Moran, nephew of famed landscape artist Thomas Moran, created a work in 1923 of General John J. Pershing at the Tomb of Lafayette.
 This visit, on July 4, 1917, soon after the first Americans arrived in Paris, was to honor Lafayette’s gallant assistance in the American Revolution.
-The geometrical figure by Moran’s signature is the ancient swastika symbol, but not the later one associated with Nazi Germany.

 A striking piece from an unknown artist in 1915 was done after the sinking of the Lusitania on May 7, 1915.
 The watercolor shows Uncle Sam with a black eye and cuts, but rolling up his sleeves ready for a fight.
 The model was reportedly U.S. Senator James A. Reed from Missouri.